 2. Teatro alla Scala

-Teatro alla Scala (La Scala), which is famous opera house, with many people nearby.
+Teatro alla Scala (La Scala), which is famous opera house.

-Teatro alla Scala (La Scala), which is famous opera house, with many people nearby.
+Teatro alla Scala (La Scala), which is famous opera house.

 Teatro alla Scala, or La Scala, is one of the world’s most famous opera houses.
 Located in the heart of Milan, it has hosted performances by legendary artists and composers.
 The interior is adorned with red velvet, gold, and crystal chandeliers, creating an atmosphere of grandeur.